bmlanguage/bml/documentation.md

         *   Example: `uint32 safe [100] myArray; arraySlice<uint32> mySlice = myArray.slice(0,10);`
 *   `DataType^`: Unchecked pointers (use with caution).
 The developer must handle all potential safety issues related to raw memory access.
 It is recommended to use other more secure pointer types whenever possible.
 If the developer uses a raw pointer, they will have to check for null pointers and also perform bounds checking manually.
     *   Example: `uint32^ ptr = &memoryLocation;`
-*   `DataType tracked`: Runtime checks to prevent dangling pointers which is especially useful when handling complex memory accesses or concurrency.
-The tracked pointers have a small overhead that is associated to the metadata required to perform the runtime checks.
-The runtime checks can be implemented using different mechanisms, such as metadata, guard pages, compiler-specific techniques, or hardware support if available which can reduce the overhead.
-    *   Example: `uint32 tracked myTrackedPtr = &someValue;`
 *   **Region-Based Memory Management:** Implicit lifetime management through scopes and explicit regions which simplifies memory handling and provides compile-time checks that increase the code safety.
 Pointers with the `@region` modifier can only access the specified memory region.
 The compiler may generate a compile-time error if the pointer attempts to access memory outside of the region where it is defined. `dataRegion` declarations do not directly grant access to the data to other memory regions.
 To transfer data across regions a CAM will have to explicitly read from one region and write to another region, using memory copy functions or by transferring using memory mapped peripherals.
 CAMs can also define their own memory regions using the `CAMDataRegion` specifier.
 This data region has the same scope as the CAM, and can be used to perform calculations, store intermediate results, or implement other internal logic within a given CAM.
 CAM data regions can also be used to store CAM configurations, parameters or other persistent state for that CAM.
 *   **Compile-Time Null Dereference Detection:** Static analysis provides warnings for potential null pointer dereferences avoiding runtime crashes due to null pointers.
 The compiler will issue a warning if a pointer with a `-` modifier or a general pointer using `^` is dereferenced without checking if the pointer is null.
 The compiler will not perform any null check if the `+` or `!` modifier is used, or if the pointer is a `scoped` pointer as these pointers are guaranteed not to be null.
     *   Example: If a value is known to be potentially null, the compiler will generate a warning if the developer attempts to dereference it without performing a null check.
 *   **Refinement Types:** Compile-time data constraints that allow specifying valid ranges or values for variables, further improving type safety by making the code more specific.
 Refinement types are used by the compiler to perform static analysis and can eliminate the need for runtime bounds checks.
+The compiler uses techniques such as symbolic execution, range analysis, and constraint solving to statically verify refinement type constraints.
+The compiler will perform range analysis and dataflow analysis to guarantee that refinement types are respected.
     *   Example: `type validValue = uint16 where value < 100;`
 *   **Capability-Based Regions:** Memory access control enforced at compile time (mostly) that allows isolating specific sections of the memory, preventing data corruption by limiting the access capabilities of pointers providing increased safety and security.
 Memory regions can be defined using different capabilities such as `read`, `write`, `execute`, `capability_derive` and `peripheral` which allows the CAM to perform more fine-grained memory access controls.
     *   Example: `dataRegion @read secureRegion { uint32 myData; };`, `dataRegion DeviceData { uint8 safe [100] buffer; };`